-The Compartment as a binding element aims to have a higher ESG score than the ESG score than of the investment universe's ESG score.
+The Compartment as a binding element aims to have a higher ESG score than the ESG score of the Reference Index .

 The Compartment's ESG Criteria apply to at least:

 - 90% of equities issued by large capitalisation companies in developed countries; debt securities, money market instruments with an investment grade credit rating; and sovereign debt issued by developed countries; - 75% of equities issued by large capitalisation companies in emerging market countries; equities issued by small and mid-capitalisation companies in any country; debt securities and money market instruments with a high yield credit rating; and sovereign debt issued by emerging market countries.